EU and AstraZeneca face off in court over COVID vaccine delays | DW | 26.05.2021

 With this lawsuit, the EU is hoping to pressure AstraZeneca to deliver 90 million more doses of its coronavirus vaccine before July.

-AstraZeneca has denied having failed in its commitments and denounced the lawsuit as "unfounded."
+AstraZeneca has repeatedly denied having failed in its commitments and denounced the lawsuit as "unfounded."

 According to the company's lawyer, AstraZeneca was not obliged to deliver the entire volume of doses, claiming it had only committed to doing its "best reasonable efforts."